postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 When setting up the connection to AWS API Gateway, you can choose to authenticate by [creating an AWS IAM role](#authenticating-with-an-aws-iam-role) or by [using an AWS access key](#authenticating-with-an-aws-access-key).
 Follow the steps for your chosen method below.

-> After connecting to AWS API Gateway, you have the option to deploy your API schema from Postman to the gateway.
-You can also deploy your API at a later time.
-Learn more about [deploying your API from Postman](#deploying-your-api-from-postman).

 ### Authenticating with an AWS IAM role

 To set up a connection to AWS API Gateway using an AWS IAM role, select **IAM** under **AWS Authentication Mechanism**.